paultibe/Travellog/README.md

 - As a user, I want to be able to determine my top destination in terms of food.
 - As a user, I want to be able to determine which destinations I would recommend to a friend.
 - As a user, I want to be able to access all the destinations I've travelled to in my life.
-- As a user, I want to be able to access only the destinations I've travelled to in the past year.
-- As a user, I want to be able to determine which continent I've visited the most.